jambo6/vironix_esgi/README.md

-# Vironx - Vermont ESGI 2021
+# Vironix - Vermont ESGI 2021

 This project contains code for the Vironix Vermont ESGI study group.